Techniek-Nederland/techniek-nederland-formulieren/_sources/forms.rst.txt

 Forms
 =====

-The goal of FGO forms is to define the forms in such a way, that other (developing) companies can use it to automatically generate the actual forms.
-This should allow them to convert it into a new app, a PDF-document or a new format that can be read by some other system.
+The goal of API Forms is to define the forms in such a way, that software (developing) companies can use it to automatically generate the actual forms.
+This should allow them to convert it into functionality for digital forms, a PDF-document or a new format that can be read by some other system.
 Essential to this approach, is that the way of storing the forms should be fully descriptive and structured, in order to have it processed by other systems.

 .. contents:: Table of Contents